Restoration Campaign

 CAPITAL CAMPAIGN

-The leadership of St. Mary’s has determined to move forward immediately with the campaign, and we have received permission from the Diocese to do so as well.
-In the next several weeks, we will be working to recruit a volunteer team to assist with this effort as well as developing communications to ensure that everyone stays up to date with our progress.
+The leadership of St. Mary’s determined to move forward immediately with the campaign, and we have received permission from the Diocese to do so as well.
+The campaign began in October 2023.

 Theme